 Centuria, Charter Hall and Growthpoint are also believed to have contested for the Bella Vista investment (story continues below).

-The sale price would reflect a circa-five per cent capitalisation rate.
+The sale price reflects a 5.17 per cent yield.

 On nine hectares with 3000 car parks, the asset contains 44,911 square metre of lettable area within three connected buildings.